 - We only use them if they are proven to work in independent, peer-reviewed double-blind studies

 - With all our supplements, we find a way to get every ingredient into a single bottle

 - We always formulate them in clinically significant doses of the most bioavailable form

 We pride ourselves on offering excellent customer service.
 We offer a free health consultation where you can ask questions and receive tailored advice from our expert health consultants.

 Testosterone deficiency is a highly prevalent problem among older men.
 Younger men who seek athletic enhancements also administer testosterone to realize muscular gains.

-Nevertheless, testosterone supplementation and replacement are associated with several long-term adverse outcomes.
-Men are encouraged to seek out natural and effective means of boosting their testosterone levels.
+Nevertheless, testosterone supplementation and replacement link with several long-term adverse outcomes.
+We encourage men to seek out natural and effective means of boosting their testosterone levels.
 They should do so before seeking out synthetic testosterone regardless of the formulation.